efwGrp/efw4.X/help/db.change.md

 <H1>db.change</H1>

-The change function is established to execute UPDATE or DELETE SQL.
+The change function is established to execute INSERT UPDATE or DELETE SQL.
 The return is the count of modefied records.
 <h2>Sample</h2>
 <pre>